thebushschool/fcsr/projects/intro_to_rpi/readme.md

 1. Now we will attempt to combine the Button capability to turn on or turn off the LED.
 This means that the button needs to behave like a toggle switch.

+1. Create a wiring diagram to accomplish this

     * Press it once - LED should turn On.
     * Press it again - LED turns off.

 1. Your challenge is to modify the code in Step 3 and add bits and pices of the code in Step 2 to make this happen.
 There should be no wiring changes necessary.
 Consult with your team member to see if you can accomplish this.
 I will be there to help!

+1. Create a wiring diagram to accomplish this

 1. Modify code once again to accomplish the following -